 The Convention encourages the choice of the jurisdiction in which to submit action or request for a provisional ruling by mutual agreement between parties, rather than permitting the party bringing the initial claim to unilaterally determine this discretion.
 Under Article 9(1) of the Hague Convention, if both jurisdictions are signatories to the Convention, then it will require that all proceedings related to the action or request be submitted only before the court in one of those jurisdictions.
 As well as this, Article 9(2) requires that concurrent proceedings must have stayed if an application is made by a party with the right of access to both courts unless certain prescribed conditions are satisfied.

-Guidelines on the application of the Hague Convention were issued by Indian courts in February 2019, which are aimed at lessening any potential issues that could arise as a result of its introduction into India’s legal landscape.
 The Indian Ministry of Law and Justice declared on 17th January 2020, the United Arab Emirates to be a ‘reciprocating territory’ in an effort of section 44 of India’s CPC 1908.
 This places UAE court judgments on par with judgments originating from courts in specific other jurisdictions such as the United Kingdom, Singapore, and Hong Kong.

 This advancement/evolution has been well communicated/received since it takes off a critical technical obstacle in the enforcement of UAE court judgments in India and brings into effect a significant reciprocal arrangement.